piresjo/Interview-Prep-Guide/Unorganized, Drafts, Notes/Detecting A Cycle In A Linked List.md

     # Code
 ```

-There is a base case: when the head is null.
+There is an edge case: when the head is null.
 The list is clearly not cyclical, so we can mark as `False`

 All the values in the list are unique.

-## Solution Explaned
+## Solution Explained

 If there is a cycle in the list, two pointers going through the list at different speeds will eventually intersect.